curl/curl/docs/DYNBUF.md

     char *Curl_dyn_ptr(const struct dynbuf *s);

-Returns a `char *` to the buffer.
+Returns a `char *` to the buffer if it has a length, otherwise a NULL.
 Since the buffer may be reallocated, this pointer should not be trusted or used anymore after the next buffer manipulation call.

 ## uptr

     unsigned char *Curl_dyn_uptr(const struct dynbuf *s);

-Returns an `unsigned char *` to the buffer.
+Returns an `unsigned char *` to the buffer if it has a length, otherwise a NULL.
 Since the buffer may be reallocated, this pointer should not be trusted or used anymore after the next buffer manipulation call.

 ## len